chaitrarai00/spring-quick-on-the-go-blog/content/blog/spring-hibernate/index.md

 @NotFound(action=NotFoundAction.IGNORE)
 ```

- Cascade is used to persis objects in case of one to many relationships.
+ Cascade is used to persist objects in case of one to many relationships.
 Let’s unsaved objects to be saved on save of one object

 ```java
 @OnetoMany(cascade=CascadeType.PERSIST)